michalis0/ML_dataiku/Day 1/README.md

 Yes, there is a bit of homework as well!

 - Pick a dataset you have been working on for your research, and do 1 or 2 visualizations of it.
 Share with the rest of the class by posting them in our Teams channel!
 Consider the visualization principles and your storytelling...

+- For those that prefer to follow tutorials, do [this one](https://content.dataiku.com/dataiku-mystery-gang-data-project) at home.

 - For more information consult the dataiku tutorials on [data visualization](https://knowledge.dataiku.com/latest/data-viz/index.html#) and for the more ambitious ones how to code an [interactive webapp](https://knowledge.dataiku.com/latest/data-viz/webapps/tutorial-python-bokeh.html) with Bokeh inside dataiku.